Celebrating Seniors – James Karen is 93, Part 1

 Below, James Karen in one of his Pathmark ads.
 Warning: These advertised grocery store prices from 1985 may make you nostalgic!

 When Nobel Prize-winning playwright Samuel Beckett came to New York in 1963 to kick-start a short film project, it was James Karen that suggested Buster Keaton for the lead character.
 (Photo: YouTube).
 When Film was played at the 1965 Venice Film Festival, Karen said it earned a standing ovation, and it was the only time he ever saw Buster Keaton cry.
-Right, both Karen and his wife Susan Reed play “passerby” in Film (1965)
+James and his wife Susan Reed both appeared in the movie.

 Susan Reed and James Karen divored in June 1967 after 17 years of marriage.
 Susan Reed was an octogenarian senior citizen when she died from natural causes in a New York nursing home in April 2010.